jrehor/kcc/README.md

 ### ø

-Computer languages have been around for a while, but in the beginning was the word.
+Computer languages have been around for a while, but in the beginning was the wørd.
 We will be writing code in a language called k, but it will help to talk about it first.

 **k is different**.
 At first, you will be questioning its design, and it will respond by questioning things that you consider common sense, but soon enough it will become a constructive conversation, and here is how.
 The first thing newcomers frown upon is why the assignment operator is `:` instead of `=`.
 But give it the benefit of the doubt by trying a simple thought experiment.
 Consider the following code: